 Example: MultiDAQ

-The MultiDAQ example design features a GUI enabled by FrontPanel Alloy, allowing users to manage 8 near-real-time DAC and ADC channels.
+The MultiDAQ example design features a GUI enabled by FrontPanel Platform, allowing users to manage 8 near-real-time DAC and ADC channels.
 The DAC channels function as a signal generator, producing sinusoidal waves using a CORDIC core, while the ADC channels function as an oscilloscope.
-The FrontPanel software and gateware control two ADC and DAC controllers to operate the SZG-MULTIDAQ on the XEM8320.
-With FrontPanel Alloy, users have access to open-source JavaScript libraries, and in this example, we utilize Chart.js to provide a versatile toolkit for data acquisition and oscilloscope display, serving as a foundation for more advanced projects.
+The FrontPanel Platform software and gateware control two ADC and DAC controllers to operate the SZG-MULTIDAQ on the XEM8320.
+With FrontPanel Platform, users have access to open-source JavaScript libraries, and in this example, we utilize Chart.js to provide a versatile toolkit for data acquisition and oscilloscope display, serving as a foundation for more advanced projects.

 Resources